Despite an increased annual fee, the Chase Sapphire Reserve still outpaces the Chase Sapphire Preferred Card.

 - Priority Pass lounge access

-- $100 credit toward your Global Entry or TSA Precheck application
+- Up to $100 credit toward your Global Entry or TSA Precheck application

 All these features add up to a lot of value that can easily make up for the card’s larger annual fee.